Arts, Culture + Heritage Fund (ACHF)

 ACHF Success Stories

-Since launching in 2014, the ACHF has awarded $626,800 to 310 arts, culture and heritage projects in Windsor.
+Since launching in 2014, the ACHF has awarded $773,000 in grant funding, through 17 funding rounds, to 366 arts, culture and heritage projects in the City of Windsor.
 When projects funded by the program are complete, it frequently results in products being out there in the world for our enjoyment.
 From film trailers to photography collections, novels to performances, take a look at some of the materials showcasing the work of those who received funding from the ACHF to support their creative works and make a difference in our community.
 Visit ACHF Success Stories to read all about them.

 - ACHF Application.